-Dr Sarah Smith is a Consultant Clinical Oncologist specialising in breast, rectal, ovarian and endometrial cancer treatment.
+Dr Sarah Smith is a Consultant Clinical Oncologist specialising in colorectal, ovarian, anal and endometrial cancer treatment.

 Dr Smith obtained her medical degree from Imperial College School of Medicine, London, in 1998.
 During her training she also obtained her Bachelor of Medical Science at St Bartholomew’s and the Royal London School of Medicine in 1997.